kivy/kivy/doc/sources/guide/lang.rst

 There are two ways to load Kv code into your application:
 - By name convention:

-  Kivy looks if there is a Kv file with the same name as your App class in lowercase,  minus "App" if it ends with 'App'.
+  Kivy looks for a Kv file with the same name as your App class in lowercase,  minus "App" if it ends with 'App'.
 E.g::

     MyApp -> my.kv.